Observation of many-body quantum phase transitions beyond the Kibble-Zurek mechanism

-The superfluid (SF) to Mott insulators (MI) phase transition is one of the most important QPT in many-body physics.
-Seminal experiments \cite{PRLMISF, PNASSchneider} explored the KZM based on transitions from symmetry-conserved MI to symmetry-broken SF with gap closing where the measured {quantum critical parameter} cannot reach the consistency with the theoretical predictions \cite{BHMFisher,sachdev_2011}.
+The superfluid (SF) to {Mott} insulators (MI) phase transition is one of the most important QPT in many-body physics.
+Seminal experiments \cite{PRLMISF, PNASSchneider} explored the KZM based on transitions from symmetry-conserved MI to symmetry-broken SF with gap closing, where the measured quantum critical parameter are not consistent with the theoretical predictions \cite{BHMFisher,sachdev_2011}.
 Here, we investigate the many-body QPT, where the system transits from the SF phase (gapless symmetry-broken) to the MI phase (gapped symmetry-conserved) with an improved band-mapping method.
 In such gap-opening QPT, the quantum criticality is described by the energy gap $\Delta$ versus the distance $g$ to quantum critical point {in phase diagrams} with a scaling law $\Delta\propto |g|^{\nu z}$ where $\nu z$ is a quantum critical parameter.
 The value of $\nu z$ decides the spatial-temporal universal dynamics in KZM \cite{CChinKBMZ,2012EDemler,NJPKuno_KZ,PRAKuno_KZ,KBMZorigin2005,PRL_miguel,NJP_miguel}.
 Based on various observables, we extract out two different values for the same critical parameter $\nu z$.
-Both values were predicted theoretically \cite{BHMFisher,sachdev_2011} and are consistent with our data, but they are not allowed to appear in the same phase transition according to the KZM due to the universality.
+Both values were predicted theoretically \cite{BHMFisher,sachdev_2011}, but the coexistence of two different values for the same parameter violates the universality of KZM.
 Besides, we observe dynamical steady-phase relaxations within the KZM frame transiting into non-steady-phase oscillations which is beyond the KZM frame.
-In fact, the gap opening allows different values of critical parameters to exist in the same QPT, protects {phase-oscillations}, and thus boosts the many-body QPT beyond the conventional symmetry-breaking KZM.
+In fact, the open gap in the many-body systems allows different values of critical parameters to exist in the same QPT, protects {phase-oscillations} and thus boosts the many-body QPT beyond the conventional symmetry-breaking KZM.